csingley/ofxtools/docs/client.rst

 2 must have newlines.
 For version 1, you must either insert newlines or leave element tags unclosed (or both).
 Closing tags will fail without newlines.

-Copyng these configs into your ``ofxget.cfg`` manually, they would look like
+Copying these configs into your ``ofxget.cfg`` manually, they would look like
 this:

 .. code-block:: ini